 Where to Live

 Whether you’re looking for a quiet tree-lined neighborhood or the bustle of a larger apartment complex, you’ll find an array of affordable options in Champaign-Urbana.
 The average monthly rent for a two-bedroom apartment is $800.
 While off-campus housing is most popular, there are a limited number of housing options available.

 Culture and Music Scene

 Hailed by Midwest Living as a “Great Midwest Food Town,” Champaign-Urbana is a foodie’s paradise.
 It also boasts an assortment of shopping, coffee houses, clubs, live music venues, movie theaters and athletic events.
 A major center for the arts, the University of Illinois attracts dozens of internationally renowned artists each year to more than 350 performances held at the widely acclaimed Krannert Center for the Performing Arts.
-Champaign is also the home of the celebrated Ebertfest, Roger Ebert’s annual film festival, and several large music festivals, including Pygmalion Festival and Folk and Roots Festival.
+Champaign is also the home of the celebrated Ebertfest, Roger Ebert’s annual film festival, and several large music festivals, including the Pygmalion Festival (pictured here), Ellnora, The Guitar Festival and a Folk and Roots Festival.

 Getting Around Town

 Champaign-Urbana’s award-winning mass transit bus system covers the majority of the twin cities and is free to students.
 With a convenient schedule to and from Carle Illinois facilities, it’s a great option and very popular.
 Pedestrian-friendly and bike-friendly, Champaign-Urbana has a growing number of bike lanes on shared roads.
 Each MTD bus is also equipped with an easy-to-use bike rack.
 Uber, Lyft and Zipcar are also available.